 8. Wild Iris’s Free CEU Option

 Wild Iris Medical Education is an online continuing education company known for it’s super low cost CEU options that are approved by AOTA and the NBCOT.
 Most of their paid courses run between $10 and $65, with many of them in the $20-$30 range.

 Along with their super low-cost courses, they’re currently offering a free COVID-19 course titled The Impact of a Pandemic on Mental Health: Providing Mental Health Interventions for Patients and Healthcare Workers, which is definitely worth checking out.
-The course is 1.5 credits as of May 2020.
+The course is 1.5 credits.